 Each rebalance proceeds in sequential stages.
 Each stage corresponds to a Couchbase Service, deployed on the cluster.
-Therefore, if all services have been deployed, there are six stages in all — one each for the Data, Query, Index, Search, Eventing, and Analytics services.
+Therefore, if all services have been deployed, there are seven stages in all — one each for the Data, Query, Index, Search, Eventing, Backup, and Analytics services.
 When all stages have been completed, the rebalance process itself is complete.

 On rebalance, vBuckets are redistributed evenly among currently available Data Service nodes.
 After rebalance, operations are directed to active vBuckets in their updated locations.
 Rebalance does not interrupt applications' data-access. vBucket data-transfer occurs sequentially: therefore, if rebalance stops for any reason, it can be restarted from the point at which it was stopped.

 Note the special case provided by Swap Rebalance, where the number of nodes coming into the cluster is equal to the number of nodes leaving the cluster, ensuring that data is only moved between these nodes.

 If nodes have been removed such that the desired number of replicas can no longer be supported, rebalance provides as many replicas as possible.
 For example, if four Data Service nodes previously supported one bucket with three replicas, and the Data Service node-count is reduced to three, rebalance provides two replicas only.
 If and when the missing Data Service node is restored or replaced, rebalance will provide three replicas again.

 See Intra-Cluster Replication, for information on how data is distributed across nodes.